 While the typical national selling time is 10.7 days, timelines are quicker in some cities:

 - Boston: 8.4 days

 Even if you’re certain you want to sell to a cash buyer, you can work with an agent to get the best offer.
 You can:

-- List your home “as is,” with the help of an agent, which tends to attract real estate investors
+- List your home as is with an agent, which tends to attract real estate investors

 - Work with an agent who has connections with house flippers and landlords looking for new deals

 How can I sell my house fast for cash?

 Follow these steps to get a cash offer fast: